 ATLANTA — While the 2020 presidential primary season is now officially underway, unlike four years ago, Georgia is not part of the early wave of states that will participate in selecting the candidates.

-Last time, Georgia was part of the giant "Super Tuesday" wave of elections in late-February, but this cycle, Georgia has shifted its presidential primaries back by about a month to Tuesday, March 24.
+During the 2016 election cycle, Georgia was part of the giant "Super Tuesday" wave of elections in late-February, but this cycle, Georgia has shifted its presidential primaries back by about a month to Tuesday, March 24.

 It is anticipated that several of the remaining Democratic candidates will have dropped out by the time Georgia's primary rolls around, but many voters are eagerly anticipating the opportunity to vote early as opposed to waiting for the presidential primary date itself.